BadassBaboon/midnightclub/MCLA_workplan.md

       gives `2*dt` by construction.
 The console ran the same loop.
 What matters is that the value does not change with frame rate.)

-Four hypotheses were raised and killed by measurement along the way.
+Seven hypotheses were raised and killed by measurement/testing along the way.
 Recording them so they are not revisited:

 | hypothesis | how it died |